Yale Institute of Global Health

 Yale has a compelling legacy in the global health arena working within health systems and countries on a range of scientific and capacity-building projects.
 Yet, as the determinants of health are better understood as more complex and interconnected, it is increasingly clear that improving health requires interdisciplinary expertise and deep collaboration.

-In leading YIGH, Omer will leverage Yale’s preeminence in research, teaching, and clinical care for solving major global health problems.
-With YSN’s participation, YIGH is developing signature programs in partnership with colleagues around the world, including Yale School’s of Nursing, Medicine, and Public Health, that improve health and reduce preventable deaths.
+YIGH leverages Yale’s preeminence in research, teaching, and clinical care for solving major global health problems.
+With Yale School of Nursing’s participation, YIGH is developing signature programs in partnership with colleagues around the world, including Yale Schools of Medicine and Public Health, that improve health and reduce preventable deaths.